Data Sources

 - Author affiliations when available

 Unpaywall is a database of open-access versions of scholarly articles.
-For every paper in search results that has a DOI, Scholise checks Unpaywall for a free legal full-text PDF link.
+For every paper in search results that has a paper ID, Scholise checks Unpaywall for a free legal full-text PDF link.

 From Unpaywall, Scholise retrieves: